Tyrosine: Degradation

 The decomposition of tyrosine to acetoacetate and fumarate.
 Two dioxygenases are necessary for the decomposition path.
 The end products can then enter into the citric acid cycle.

 The decomposition of L-tyrosine (syn. para-hydroxyphenylalanine) begins with an α-ketoglutarate dependent transamination through the tyrosine transaminase to para-hydroxyphenylpyruvate.
 The positional description para, abbreviated p, mean that the hydroxyl group and side chain on the phenyl ring are across from each other (see the illustration below).

 The next oxidation step catalyzes by p-hydroxyphenylpyruvate dioxygenase and splitting off CO_{2} homogentisate (2,5-dihydroxyphenyl-1-acetate).
 In order to split the aromatic ring of homogentisate, a further dioxygenase, homogentisate 1,2-dioxygenase is required.
 Thereby, through the incorporation of a further O_{2} molecule, maleylacetoacetate is created.

 Fumarylacetoacetate is created by maleylacetoacetate cis-trans-isomerase through rotation of the carboxyl group created from the hydroxyl group via oxidation.
 This cis-trans-isomerase contains glutathione as a coenzyme.
 Fumarylacetoacetate is finally split by the enzyme fumarylacetoacetate hydrolase through the addition of a water molecule.

 Thereby fumarate (also a metabolite of the citric acid cycle) and acetoacetate (3-ketobutyroate) are liberated.
 Acetoacetate is a ketone body, which is activated with succinyl-CoA, and thereafter it can be converted into acetyl-CoA, which in turn can be oxidized by the citric acid cycle or be used for fatty acid synthesis.

 Phloretic acid is also a urinary metabolite of tyrosine in rats.

 Ortho- and meta-tyrosine

 Enzymatic oxidation of tyrosine by phenylalanine hydroxylase (top) and non-enyzmatic oxidation by hydroxyl free radicals (middle and bottom).

 Three structural isomers of L-tyrosine are known.
 In addition to the common amino acid L-tyrosine, which is the para isomer (para-tyr, p-tyr or 4-hydroxyphenylalanine), there are two additional regioisomers, namely meta-tyrosine (also known as 3-hydroxyphenylalanine, L-m-tyrosine, and m-tyr) and ortho-tyrosine (o-tyr or 2-hydroxyphenylalanine), that occur in nature.
 The m-tyr and o-tyr isomers, which are rare, arise through non-enzymatic free-radical hydroxylation of phenylalanine under conditions of oxidative stress.
+They are toxic to both animals and plants.